Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

 If you haven't done so already, please first read the :ref:`getting_started` guide.

-In this tutorial we are going to create a working wiki from scratch using Pylons 0.9.7 and SQLAlchemy.
+In this tutorial we are going to create a working wiki from scratch using Pylons 0.9.7 and `SQLAlchemy`_.
 Our wiki will allow visitors to add, edit or delete formatted wiki pages.

 Starting at the End
 ===================